playframework/play-generated-docs/manual/releases/release25/migration25/Migration25.md

 You can find more details on how to set up Play with different logging frameworks are in [[Configuring logging|SettingsLogger#Using-a-Custom-Logging-Framework]] section of the documentation.

-## Upgrade to AsyncHttpClient 2
+## Play WS upgrades to AsyncHttpClient 2

-Play WS has been upgraded to use [AsyncHttpClient](https://github.com/AsyncHttpClient/async-http-client) 2.
+Play WS has been upgraded to use [AsyncHttpClient 2](https://github.com/AsyncHttpClient/async-http-client).
 This is a major upgrade that uses Netty 4.0.
 Most of the changes in AHC 2.0 are under the hood, but AHC has some significant refactorings which require breaking changes to the WS API:

 * `AsyncHttpClientConfig` replaced by [`DefaultAsyncHttpClientConfig`](https://static.javadoc.io/org.asynchttpclient/async-http-client/2.0.0-RC7/org/asynchttpclient/DefaultAsyncHttpClientConfig.html).
 * [`allowPoolingConnection`](https://static.javadoc.io/com.ning/async-http-client/1.9.32/com/ning/http/client/AsyncHttpClientConfig.html#allowPoolingConnections) and `allowSslConnectionPool` are combined in AsyncHttpClient into a single `keepAlive` variable.
 As such, `play.ws.ning.allowPoolingConnection` and `play.ws.ning.allowSslConnectionPool` are not valid and will throw an exception if configured.